How Ralph Vaughan Williams Was Inspired To Compose His 'Fantasia on a Theme by Thomas Tallis'

-Ralph Vaughan Williams came across the Renaissance music while editing a new English hymnal.
+Ralph Vaughan Williams came across the Renaissance work while editing an English hymnal.

-“There’s sound coming from somewhere but you’re not quite sure where it is, “says Scottish conductor Donald Runnicles, who is chief conductor of BBC Scottish Symphony Orchestra, among other positions.
+“There’s sound coming from somewhere but you’re not quite sure where it is, “says Scottish conductor Donald Runnicles.

 “This is a tribute to one of the greatest composers of that age, Thomas Tallis.
 Therefore you have two great English composers coming together, and straddling 400 years, almost.”